Waterstrong/pact-workshop/README.md

 ##### Option 2: Pact Provider Verification
 [Pact Provider Verification](https://github.com/pact-foundation/pact-provider-verifier) - This setup simplifies Pact Provider verification process in any language, wrapping the Ruby implementation into a cross-platform, binary-like CLI tool.
+It seems that the CLI is not parsing matcher rules correctly.
+The pactVerify task can also be used on consumer side.

 1. Make sure the Provider Apple Wiremock service is running.
 To refresh the wiremock mapping data by running command:
    ```